mitchell-reynolds/ethics_generator/fellow_pioneers_feedback.md

 If you've voted for me, and you're reading this:

 ## THANK YOU!
-_Note: I want us to __both__ be in the competition so please wait until after the competition to contact me as that violates the rules! ;)_
+_Note: I want us to __both__ be in the competition so please wait until after the competition to contact me as that violates the rules!_

 TODO: Write Weekly Feedback Summary; Overall Summary; My personal favorites; And responses to critiques